sadra-allahyari/ldap-authentication/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure tests pass.
+3. Make your changes and ensure the tests pass.
 4. Submit a pull request with a clear description of your changes.

 Thank you for contributing!